bracerino/rdf-rust/README.md

 # RDF-Rust

-Partial and total radial distribution functions (PRDF / RDF) for crystal structures, with native support for partially occupied sites.
+Partial and total radial distribution functions (PRDF / RDF) for crystal structures, with a direct support for partially occupied sites.

-**⚙️ Rust backend, 🐍 Python frontend.** The neighbour search, the histogramming and the CIF parsing run in compiled Rust, in parallel across cores.
+**⚙️ Rust backend, 🐍 Python frontend.** The neighbour search, the histogramming and the CIF parsing run in compiled Rust, and can run in parallel across cores.

-- **~100× faster than Matminer on a single core**, and **~340× faster on four cores**: 13,720 atoms in 144 ms (42 ms on four cores) instead of 14.3 s.
+- ⚡ **~100× faster than Matminer on a single core**, and **~340× faster on four cores**: 13 720 atoms in 144 ms (42 ms on four cores) instead of 14.3 s.
-- ⚡ **~2× faster than Vesin, core for core** (1.5–2.2×).
+- ⚡ **~2× faster than Vesin, core for core** (1.5 - 2.2×).
-- **Under 1 MB of memory at any size.** Matminer needs 3.2 GB and Vesin 454 MB for the same 13,720 atoms.
+- **Under 1 MB of memory at any size.** Matminer needs 3.2 GB and Vesin 454 MB for the same 13 720 atoms.
-- **Partial occupancies handled directly**: no supercell, no random seed.
+- **Partial occupancies handled directly**

 ---